- How do I surrender an animal to your shelter?

 12. My animal needs medical care.
 Can you help?

-Unfortunately no. AAHS only provides Spay/Neuter services and/or care to the animals in our shelter.
+We wish we could help all animals with Medical Care, but at this time the medical care we provide are Spay/Neuter services and care to the animals in our shelter.
 Please call your local Vet for help.

 13. What happens to the animals you don't take in?

-While we take in over 1,000 animals per year, we are a small organization and can not be responsible for all the animals that people wish to bring to us.
+While we service over 1,000 animals per year, we are a small organization and can not be responsible for all the animals that people wish to bring to us.
 However, AAHS is only one option.
 There are many other groups who specialize in helping animals or providing animal services.

 Both Athens Clarke County and Oconee County have animal control agencies that are ready and willing to help.